CARTOONS

 Art, Comics December 1, 2015

-This series of posts will feature a collection of my published cartoons of which there are around 30 in number, beginning with some of those I contributed to U: magazine whilst working at the University of Technology, Sydney.
-Subsequent cartoon posts will help me to grow an online gallery of my single panel satirical work.
+In this series of posts I profile a collection of my published cartoons.
+They currently total 30 in number.
+I am starting with those I contributed to U: magazine whilst working at the University of Technology, Sydney.
+These CARTOONS posts will help me to grow an online gallery of my single panel satirical work.

 Satirical illustration to accompany article on changes in Sedition Law.

-Satirical illustration to accompany article on changes to Sedition Law published in U: magazine-©2006 Dr. Michael Hill.
+Satirical illustration for article on changes to Sedition law published in U: magazine-©2006 Dr. Michael Hill a.k.a.
+Doctor Comics.

 The cartoon on the article page.

-The cartoon as it appeared within the article.
+The cartoon as it appeared within the McKeough article.

 Cover illustration for Form/Work journal-© 2003 Michael Hill.

-Cover illustration for Form/Work journal-©2003 Dr. Michael Hill.
+Cover illustration for Form/Work journal-©2003 Dr. Michael Hill a.k.a.
+Doctor Comics.

 How the cartoon looked on the cover of the journal.